 14. In 2017, only 29% of Americans expected to become a millionaire in their lifetime.

 GoBankingRates surveyed its readers back in 2017, and the results showed that most people didn’t expect to hit the $1 million mark.
 While 71% responded ‘no’ to the question of whether they expect to become a millionaire, 29% were more confident.
-Interestingly, 62% had a plan about achieving this goal, while 38% didn’t have any strategies.
+Interestingly, 62% had a plan for achieving this goal, while 38% didn’t have any strategies.
 Millionaire stats further show that 69% of Millennials and 55% of Baby Boomers had outlined how to build a wealth of at least $1 million.

 15. Most Americans believe that learning to invest is the most important step to earning $1 million.